DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 "...Is there... someone?"

-Sensing Kay footsteps, the girl, that was bounded by chains, raised her head.
+Sensing Kai footsteps, the girl, that was bounded by chains, raised her head.
 She couldn't move her body due to chains.

 "Please"